 Since the development of structureFIT, Digital Structures has focused on extending the tool's underlying principals of design freedom and directed exploration to other platforms, including popular parametric design interfaces such as Grasshopper and Dynamo.
 Our ongoing work in this area is summarized in the Parametric Plugins section below.

-Moo: Multi-objective optimization for Grasshopper2015 - Present
+Design Space Exploration tool suite for Grasshopper2015 - Present